Kitchen renovation: where do I start?

 Some kitchen fitting companies will oversee and manage the full range of tradespeople that you need to renovate a kitchen – from electricians to plumbers.
 Alternatively, you can find a local builder or kitchen fitter who can probably do the job for less.
 It’s worth costing both options.

-We recommend that you get at least three different contractors estimates before choosing the final candidate, as this helps you to get the best possible value for money (of course!), but also to establish whether your final budget is manageable or requires obvious cut-backs.
-Better to find out now than to find yourself on the wrong side of debt in the weeks to come.
+We recommend that you get at least three different contractors estimates before choosing the final candidate.
+This helps you to get the best possible value for money, but also to establish whether your final budget is manageable or requires obvious cut-backs.
+Better to find out now what you can afford.

-Search Checkatrade’s 30,000+ recommended, vetted and monitored trades and service providers for free to find a kitchen fitter in your local area.
+Search Checkatrade’s 30,000+ recommended, vetted and monitored trades and service providers to find a kitchen fitter in your local area.

 Buying kitchen appliances